NFL SuperPro

-NFL SuperPro is a short-lived comic book series published by Marvel Comics, centered on Phil Grayfield, an ex-National Football League (NFL) player who survives a freak accident and wears a near-indestructible football uniform.
+NFL SuperPro is a comic book series published by Marvel Comics, centered on Phillip "Phil" Grayfield, an ex-National Football League (NFL) player who survives a freak accident and wears a near-indestructible football uniform.
 Produced in collaboration with the NFL and originally written by Fabian Nicieza and artist Jose Delbo, the series started publication in 1991 and ended after 12 issues.

 Outline

 Nicieza wrote a story centering on Phil Grayfield, once an aspiring football player.
 His career ended when he saved a child from falling and suffered a horrific knee injury.
 He became a sports reporter and interviewed an eccentric football superfan, who also happened to be a scientist.
 This scientist designed a new, almost indestructible football uniform, which has to be molded on an individual basis and costs five million dollars to construct — so it is worth a fortune.

 Suddenly interrupting the interview, thieves raid the superfan's house, overwhelm the two of them, steal a van load of NFL merchandise (but not the uniform), and torch the building.
-Grayfield, who is tied up, knocks over experimental chemicals, which — in combination with the fire and ultra-rare football souvenirs going up in flames — do not incinerate him, but turn him into a near-invincible superhero.
+Grayfield, who is tied up and helpless, knocks over experimental chemicals, which — in combination with the fire and ultra-rare football souvenirs going up in flames — do not incinerate him, but turn him into a near-invincible superhero.

 Grayfield puts on the superfan's football uniform and brings the villains to justice, dedicating his life to fighting crime and dubbing himself "SuperPro".